Bicycle Accidents

 Bicycle accidents often result in serious injuries that can involve not just immediate expenses but ongoing, long-term medical treatment.

 attorney lawyer driver negligence negligenceYou want experienced attorneys who will conduct a thorough investigation and build your case so that you obtain the compensation you deserve.
-Our attorneys will provide sound legal advice and guidance throughout the process gathering evidence, such as:
+Our attorneys will provide sound legal advice and guidance throughout the process, gathering evidence, such as:

-• Applicable local, state and federal laws
+• Assessing applicable local, state, and federal laws

 Most bike accident lawsuits will require assistance from a personal injury lawyer, an expert who knows how Missouri law affects car and bicycle riders.

 The majority of bicycle-specific laws can be found in Chapter 300 and Chapter 307 of the Revised Statutes of Missouri.
-In general, these laws can be grouped into 2 categories:

 If you or someone in your family has been involved in a serious bicycle accident, the attorneys at Nash & Franciskato will help you obtain the compensation you deserve.
 In the Kansas City area and across Missouri, the Nash & Franciskato Law Firm will fight for your rights.
 Contact us today for a free, no-obligation evaluation of your case.